+An employee may be reimbursed, for tuition fees only, provided the following conditions have been met:

-- 1. Upon submission of all required paperwork, an employee may be reimbursed for tuition fees only. - 2.
-For those courses that were preapproved by the Fire Chief or designee prior to start of the course. - 3.
-Upon course completion and verification of grade requirements. - 4.
-Proof of paid tuition fees for the course(s) from the school or school's website or payment receipt, grade report, and completed Request for Reimbursement Form must be submitted to the HR Office. - 5.
+- 1. All required paperwork was completed and submitted in a timely fashion. - 2.
+The course(s) were preapproved by the Fire Chief, or designee, prior to start of the course. - 3.
+The course was successfully completed and a verification of grade requirements was submitted to HR.

+Proof of paid tuition fees for the course(s) from the school or school's website or payment receipt, grade report, and completed Request for Reimbursement Form must be submitted to the HR Office.

 Employees must receive a "C" grade or higher in a course given by an accredited college, university, or authorized technical/trade/business school.
 Reimbursement will be paid at 100% for an A grade, 80% for a B grade, and 70% for a C grade.
-Pass or fail classes are not reimbursable. - 6.
+Pass or fail classes are not reimbursable.

 Copy(ies) of the official grade report(s) and request for reimbursement must be submitted within 45-days from the end date of the course.
-Some graduate level programs may set higher standards for continued enrollment; therefore, the District will follow the grade standard set by the university. - 7.
+Some graduate level programs may set higher standards for continued enrollment; therefore, the District will follow the grade standard set by the university.

 The maximum amount of reimbursement per employee will be \$7,800 per fiscal year.
 All 100 and 200 level classes will be based on the tuition rates of Central Arizona College, no matter what university or institution they are taken.
-All 300 level, 400 level, and graduate level courses will be paid at the tuition rates of the attending university. - 8.
+All 300 level, 400 level, and graduate level courses will be paid at the tuition rates of the attending university.

 Employees shall not be reimbursed for the cost of normal academic expenses such as administration fees, lab fees, books, recreation fees, etc.

-The amount of reimbursement should be reduced by any financial assistance the employee receives from any outside source.
+The amount of reimbursement shall be reduced by any financial assistance the employee receives from any outside source.
 However, Veteran's Administration assistance and student loans are not considered financial assistance for purposes of reimbursement.
 When applying for tuition reimbursement, the employee must notify the HR Office or designee of any financial assistance received from outside sources other than Veteran's Administration assistance or student loans.